dheerajsharma2399/telegram-automate/README.md

 The application consists of three main components:

 1.  **Telegram Monitor (`monitor.py`)**: A `telethon` client that runs in the background, listening for new messages in the target Telegram group.
 When a new message arrives, it's saved to the `raw_messages` table in the database.
+This monitor is started as a background task by the main bot application.
 2.  **Telegram Bot (`main.py`)**: The main `python-telegram-bot` application that provides commands to interact with the system.
 It runs a scheduler (`APScheduler`) that periodically fetches unprocessed messages from the database, sends them to the `LLMProcessor` for parsing, and stores the structured data in the `processed_jobs` table.
 3.  **Web Server (`web_server.py`)**: A `Flask` application that provides a web-based dashboard for monitoring and managing the bot.
 It uses a simple API to communicate with the database and send commands to the bot.